rust-lang/wg-async/src/vision/shiny_future/barbara_wants_async_tracing.md

 instrumented and will start logging trace data to a file for later analysis.

 Barbara runs the instrumented code in QA and recreates the laggy event several times.
 Then she takes the generated trace file and looks through the data.
+When she views the trace data with the analysis tools she is given a list of all the requests from her test, along with a timestamp and duration.
+She very quickly identifies the slow requests and chooses to view more detail on one of them.
+Here she can view a graph of the request's execution: each async expression is a vertex and edges connect parents to children.
+Each vertex shows the duration of the expression and the vertices are arranged vertically by when they started according to the system time.
 She immediately sees where each of the slow requests actually lagged.
 Each request experienced a slow down in different async expressions, but each expression had one thing in common: they each queried the same database table.
 She also noticed that there was a relation in when the latency occurred: all the laggy requests tended to occur in clusters.
 From this she was able to identify